0300 140 0022

 An enhanced DBS check will reveal any spent or unspent convictions, cautions, reprimands or final warnings the applicant has.

-It will also show any information held by local police that can reasonably be considered relevant to the role being applied for.
+It’ll also show any information held by local police that can reasonably be considered relevant to the role being applied for.

 Licensing authorities will use the information revealed by the check to make a decision on whether the applicant is suitable to be a taxi driver.